by Marcus Hogan

 t h i s s e r i e s c o n t a i n s

-explicit sexual content
+strong sexual content

 graphic violence

-bawdy humour
+bawdy humor

 elegance